 This logic is unarguable, if, that is, the term “human” is used like we use names for any other creatures.
 Monkeys, horses, squirrels, and buffalo—mammals, in fact—begin life at fertilization.
 Crack open any biology textbook for confirmation: the mammalian life cycle begins at fertilization.
 Humans are mammals.

 But humans are perhaps something more, too, right?
 What sets us apart from the animals?
 Maybe when we use the term “human,” we’re not just referring to our mammal-ness.
 Thus, maybe even if our mere animality, our mere biological life, begins at fertilization, our full humanity hasn’t yet begun.
 After all, our very earliest physical forms are virtually indistinguishable from other mammals, even other taxonomies in the animal kingdom, all the way down to simple multi-celular life.
-This is the “clump of cells” argument many abortion providers still use (even if with purposely inaccurate visual aids).
-I won’t belabor the point that these “clumps of cells” or animal-like embryos, regardless of appearances, are distinguished from all other clumps of cells and animal embryos in that they alone will continue developing along the spectrum of human development.
+This is the “clump of cells” argument many abortion providers still use (often with purposely inaccurate visual aids).
+I won’t belabor the point that these “clumps of cells” or animal-like embryos, regardless of appearances, are distinguished from all other clumps of cells and animal embryos in that they alone will continue developing along the spectrum of human development (because they’re human).

 The real point is that even if humanity is something more than mere animality, defining exactly what it is that makes humans different than animals is tricky business.
 The most obvious answer might be reason, but if that’s the benchmark, then babies, mentally handicapped persons, and the elderly with Alzheimer’s (many of our parents and grandparents) would be disqualified or very close to it.
 Every other benchmark trotted out to answer this question is equally troublesome: heartbeat, brain function, viability, etc. If a creature at some point has a beating human heart and functioning human brain, then the creature that grew those items in the first place was a human, alive and functioning.
 What else could it have been?
 And “viability” is a moving target, changing with medicine and technology.
 It can’t define anything important about humanity.
 A toddler drowning in the deep end of a pool isn’t subhuman simply because she can’t swim—because she’s “inviable” in the deep end without assistance from adults.
 She’s a valuable human who ought not to be in the deep end for the sake of her survival, just as the unborn are humans who ought not to be outside of a womb for the sake of their survival.
 The solution (in the absence of any other solution to the key of human exceptionalism) is to say that the special moral value of all humans is attached to, contiguous with, the mere animal existence of humans.
 In other words, as soon as there is such a thing as a human creature (and biology makes it abundantly clear that that’s what a zygote is), human right to life attaches to it.